rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/macros.rst

       :id: non_compl_ex_5vK0CCmePkef
       :status: draft

       We have two macro match rules at the same level of nesting.
-Since the matching is done macro rule by macro rule and this process is stopped as soon as a macro matcher is matched we will not reach the specialized case for EmergencyValve.
+Since macro matching is done sequentially through the matchers and stops at the first match, the specialized case for EmergencyValve is unreachable.

       .. code-block:: rust